Collision with terrain during landing

 Twenty-one passengers and crew were injured during the accident, many of whom were hospitalized.

-The field phase of the investigation is ongoing.
-TSB investigators are assisted by representatives from the U.S. National Transportation Safety Board (NTSB), the Federal Aviation Administration (FAA), the Greater Toronto Airports Authority (GTAA), NAV CANADA, the operator, and the manufacturers of the aircraft and engines.
+TSB investigators were joined by representatives from the U.S. National Transportation Safety Board (NTSB), the Federal Aviation Administration (FAA), the Greater Toronto Airports Authority (GTAA), NAV CANADA, the operator, and the manufacturers of the aircraft and engines, and Transport Canada.

 Please refer to this page for further updates.